This post may contain affiliate links. See our affiliate disclaimer here.

 During our month of RVing across France, we crossed into Italy, Monaco, and Andorra as well.
 We never once needed to provide our documents to French border control.

-However, while taking a cab from Italy into France (to then hop a train to Monaco), we did go through a border checkpoint.
-Our Italian driver was asked where we were going and waved through without fuss.
-We didn’t need to show our documents at any border crossing, but we didn’t keep them on us.
+However, while taking a cab from Italy into France ( to hop on a train to Monaco), we went through a border checkpoint.
+Our Italian driver was asked where we were going and we were waved through without fuss.
+We didn’t need to show our documents or do anything as passengers.

 COVID-19